Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 What would happen if I shut down an Embassy that is running a Lightning node with open channels?
 ------------------------------------------------------------------------------------------------
-It is REALLY IMPORTANT that people understand that if they shut off their Lightning services for long periods of time (days on end) it is possible for your peers to cheat you out of money.
+It is REALLY IMPORTANT to understand that if Lightning services are shut off for long periods of time (days on end) it is possible for your peers to cheat you out of money.
 If you are not prepared to LOSE ALL THE MONEY IN YOUR CHANNELS, KEEP YOUR NODE RUNNING.
-That said, malicious actors on the network right now are probably sparse, however you are still open to that risk if you do not keep your node online.
+That said, malicious actors on the network right now are probably sparse.
+However, you are still open to that risk if you do not keep your node online.

 Is there a solution to this?
 ----------------------------